 Your comments must be emailed to the author and to me by Tuesday at noon-again, please be on time.
-This portion of the course will account for 35% of your grade.
+If you are taking the course for credit, this portion of the course will account for 35% of your grade.

 3) You are expected to attend every class and fully participate in class discussions of the paper.
-This portion of the course will account for 10% of your grade.
+If you are taking the course for credit, this portion of the course will account for 10% of your grade.